jamedeus/micropython-smarthome/devices/readme.md

 This module contains hardware drivers for all supported devices.

-The metadata directory contains metadata used to integrate each class with various tools (config generation, provisioning, etc).
+Metadata for each device can be found in [util/metadata/devices](util/metadata/devices).

 ## Development

 Adding new device types requires 2 files:
 - A micropython device class which interfaces with the hardware and integrates it into the API
-- A JSON metadata file used to integrate the device with client-side tooling
+- A JSON metadata file used to integrate the device with client-side tools (web frontend and CLI tools)

 Some hardware devices (especially i2c devices) may require driver libraries that are not part of the micropython stdlib, these should be placed in [`lib/`](lib/).